Ambassadors of Music

 Ambassadors of Music (Botschafter der Musik) is a 1952 West German musical documentary film directed by Hermann Stöß.

 Made in 1951, it charts the revival of the Berlin Philharmonic Orchestra in post-war Germany under the leadership of Sergiu Celibidache.
 During the war the orchestra's concert hall had been bombed-out.
-The film portrays the Orchestra as part of a revived German culture, that had survived the Nazi years and was now presenting a positive image of the new West Germany to other peoples of Europe.
+The film portrays the Orchestra as part of a revived German culture, that had survived the Nazi years and was now presenting a positive image of the new West Germany to the people of Europe.